 As the weather changes, it’s only natural to crave more activities that leave you warm and cozy.
 Hygge is a Norwegian and Danish term used to describe a mood of coziness, along with feelings of wellness and contentment.
 From snow sports and spas to latte art and heated patios, our Minneapolis Northwest team went in search of all things warm and comfy to get you in the hygge spirit!

-Start your adventure by discovering comfort and pleasure at one of the impressive spas in Minneapolis Northwest.
-Find your inner and outer bliss with a massage, facial, body wrap or nail treatment at The Woodhouse Day Spa in Maple Grove, or find ultimate relaxation with The Woodhouse Experience — a full day of rejuvenation including an aromatherapy bath, massage, facial, hand treatment and pedicure.
-Try being a “Diva for a Day” at Simonson’s Salon & Spa with a full four to five hours of pampering, including a facial, massage, manicure and pedicure, cosmetic application, blowout, café lunch and spa gift; or enjoy a “Day of Serenity” at Taj Salon & Spa with a facial, massage, manicure and pedicure, shampoo and style, make-up application and light spa lunch.
+Start your hygge adventure by finding your inner and outer bliss with a massage, facial, body wrap, or nail treatment at The Woodhouse Day Spa.
+Achieve ultimate relaxation with The Woodhouse Experience — a full day of rejuvenation including an aromatherapy bath, massage, facial, hand treatment and pedicure.
+Enjoy your services, worry-free, as the spa is protected by MicroShield 360™, an antimicrobial coating system that protects treated areas from germs, bacteria, pathogens, and mold.
+Also, make an appointment at Face Foundrié in Maple Grove, the newst facial bar in the area with customizable beauty experiences.
+You'll feel completely refreshed and relaxed after your visit!
+And enjoy a “Day of Serenity” at Taj Salon & Spa with a facial, massage, manicure and pedicure, shampoo and style, and make-up application.